Khopa/CordovaService/readme.md

 ###Description

-This plugins allows to start and stop custom native Android foreground services.
+This plugins allows to start and stop custom native Android services.
 It may also register services to start at device boot.

 ###How to use